raoulanthonylobo-ai/bengaluru-startup-funding-analysis-2020-2025/README.md

 # Indian Startup Funding Analysis (2020–2025) 💰
 **My First Data Project – Built from Scratch in Google Sheets**

-I didn't just download a dataset and make a few charts.
-I dug into **real Indian startup funding data** (2020–2025 sample, ~1,100 rounds, ~$28 Billion USD total), cleaned messy dates like a pro, built **four targeted pivot tables + professional charts**, and turned raw numbers into actionable stories that actually matter in Bengaluru's startup scene.
+  Join me as I dig into **real Indian startup funding data** (2020–2025 sample, ~1,100 rounds, ~$28 Billion USD total), clean messy dates, build **four targeted pivot tables + professional charts**, and turned raw numbers into actionable stories that actually matter in Bengaluru's startup scene.

-This isn't a school assignment — it's me **proving I can spot trends recruiters care about**: which stages get the big money, which cities dominate, which sectors are eating the funding pie, and how the ecosystem evolved through boom, winter, and recovery.
+This is **Spotting trends enterprises care about**: which stages get the big money, which cities dominate, which sectors are eating the funding pie, and how the ecosystem evolved through boom, winter, and recovery.

 ### What I Actually Built & Why It Matters
 - **Cleaned & Transformed Raw Data**